 La Conner is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
-With a population of 927 people and two constituent neighborhoods, La Conner is the 242nd largest community in Washington.
-Much of the housing stock in La Conner was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 939 people and two constituent neighborhoods, La Conner is the 242nd largest community in Washington.

 La Conner home prices are not only among the most expensive in Washington, but La Conner real estate also consistently ranks among the most expensive in America.

-Unlike some towns, La Conner isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in La Conner are a mix of both white- and blue-collar jobs.
+La Conner is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, La Conner is a town of service providers, professionals, and construction workers and builders.
-There are especially a lot of people living in La Conner who work in food service (19.51%), maintenance occupations (12.54%), and healthcare suport services (6.62%).
+There are especially a lot of people living in La Conner who work in food service (14.98%), maintenance occupations (12.89%), and teaching (11.15%).

 La Conner is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The people who call La Conner home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of La Conner residents report their race to be White.
-Important ancestries of people in La Conner include Irish, English, Italian, and Swedish.
+The greatest number of La Conner residents report their race to be White, followed by Asian.
+Important ancestries of people in La Conner include German, Irish, English, Swedish, and Italian.

 The most common language spoken in La Conner is English.
-Other important languages spoken here include Pacific Island languages and German.
+Other important languages spoken here include Italian and Polish.